Asen Georgiev

-Asen Georgiev (Bulgarian: Асен Георгиев; born 9 July 1993) is a Bulgarian professional footballer who plays as a defender for Septemvri Sofia.
+Asen Georgiev (Bulgarian: Асен Георгиев; born 9 July 1993) is a Bulgarian professional footballer who plays as a defender for Yantra Gabrovo.

 Career

 Georgiev started his career at Levski Sofia.
 In September 2010, he was named on the bench for Levski in their Europa League game against K.A.A.
 Gent.

 On 4 July 2012, Georgiev joined Botev Vratsa.
 He made his A Group debut in a 4–0 away loss against Beroe Stara Zagora on 11 August.

 On 3 February 2017, Georgiev signed with Beroe Stara Zagora.
 On 31 July 2017, his contract was terminated by mutual consent.

-On 11 August 2017, Georgiev signed a two year contract with Lokomotiv Plovdiv.
+On 11 August 2017, Georgiev signed a two-year contract with Lokomotiv Plovdiv.

+In July 2020, he became part of the ranks of Septemvri Sofia.